jb55/bquery/README.md

 example.

-Let's say we wanted to create an abstraction that calls a function when a view's model changes a perticular attribute.
+Let's say we wanted to create an abstraction that calls a function when a view's model changes a particular attribute.
 Abstractions in bQuery are called `mixins` as they are abstractions that you can mix into `bQueryViews`.
 Here's what it looks like: